ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

     - ML workflow utilities (pipeline, feature transformation, persistence)
     - SVD, PCA, statistics

-26. With Amazon Polly's custom **lexicons** or vocabularies, you can modify the pronunciation of particular words, such as company names, acronyms, foreign words, and neologisms (e.g., "ROTFL", "C’est la vie" when spoken in a non-French voice).
+27. With Amazon Polly's custom **lexicons** or vocabularies, you can modify the pronunciation of particular words, such as company names, acronyms, foreign words, and neologisms (e.g., "ROTFL", "C’est la vie" when spoken in a non-French voice).
 To customize these pronunciations, you upload an XML file with lexical entries.
 For example, you can customize the pronunciation of the Filipino word: "Pilipinas" by using the `phoneme` element in your input XML.

-27. **Amazon Elastic Inference** allows you to attach **low-cost GPU-powered acceleration** to <u>Amazon EC2 and Sagemaker instances or Amazon ECS tasks</u>, to reduce the cost of running deep learning <u>inference</u> by up to 75%. <u>Amazon Elastic Inference supports TensorFlow, Apache MXNet, PyTorch, and ONNX models.</u>
+28. **Amazon Elastic Inference** allows you to attach **low-cost GPU-powered acceleration** to <u>Amazon EC2 and Sagemaker instances or Amazon ECS tasks</u>, to reduce the cost of running deep learning <u>inference</u> by up to 75%. <u>Amazon Elastic Inference supports TensorFlow, Apache MXNet, PyTorch, and ONNX models.</u>

-28. **Amazon SageMaker** enables you to test multiple models or model versions behind the same endpoint using production variants.
+29. **Amazon SageMaker** enables you to test multiple models or model versions behind the same endpoint using production variants.
 Each `ProductionVariant` identifies an ML model and the resources deployed for hosting the model.
 You can distribute endpoint invocation requests across multiple production variants by providing the traffic distribution for each variant or invoking a variant directly for each request.
 In the following sections, we look at both methods for testing ML models.

+30. SageMaker Debugger:

+    supported framework &algos:

+    - tensorflow
+    - pytorch
+    - MXNet
+    - XGBoost
+    - SageMaker generic estimator(for use with custom training containers)

-29. you can create and run a custom ETL job in **AWS Glue** to <u>**redact sensitive information**</u> within a dataset stored in Amazon S3.
+31. you can create and run a custom ETL job in **AWS Glue** to <u>**redact sensitive information**</u> within a dataset stored in Amazon S3.

-30. An inference pipeline is a Amazon SageMaker model that is composed of a linear sequence of **two to fifteen** containers that process requests for inferences on data.
+32. An inference pipeline is a Amazon SageMaker model that is composed of a linear sequence of **two to fifteen** containers that process requests for inferences on data.
 You use an inference pipeline to define and deploy any combination of pretrained SageMaker built-in algorithms and your own custom algorithms packaged in Docker containers.
 You can use an inference pipeline to combine preprocessing, predictions, and post-processing data science tasks.
 Inference pipelines are fully managed.

-31. Your inference container responds to port 8080, and must respond to ping requests in under 2 seconds.
+33. Your inference container responds to port 8080, and must respond to ping requests in under 2 seconds.
 Model artifacts need to be compressed in tar format, not zip.

-32. Lex can handle **both speech-to-text and handling the chatbot logic**.
+34. Lex can handle **both speech-to-text and handling the chatbot logic**.
 The output from Lex could be read back to the customer using Polly.
 Under the hood, more services would likely be needed as well to support Lex, such as Lambda and DynamoDB.